Student bus pass guide

 Things to consider before getting a bus pass

 - Walking, cycling or running instead of getting the bus (if you live close enough, can do it safely and have the necessary equipment) would make your commute free.
+Here are our tips for cheap ways to buy a cheap bike if you don't have one yet.

 - If you have a disability (physical or mental) you may be entitled to DSA travel support, or could be eligible for free or reduced fares – talk to your uni or service provider for more info.